 STS AVR risk models are used to estimate expected rates of mortality and any-or-none morbidity (Reference: O'Brien SM, Shahian DM, Filardo G, et al. The Society of Thoracic Surgeons 2008 cardiac surgery risk models: part 2-isolated valve surgery.
 Ann Thorac Surg 2009;88(1 Suppl):S23-42).
-To enhance interpretation, mortality rates are converted to survival rates (risk-standardized survival rate = 100 - risk-standardized mortality rate), and morbidity rates are converted to "absence of morbidity" rates (risk-standardized absence of morbidity rate = 100 - risk-standardized mortalized absence of morbidity rate = 100 - risk-standardized mortalized absence of morbidity rate = 100 - risk-standardized mortalized absence of morbidity rate = 100 - risk-standardized better performance, which is easier for consumers to interpret.
+To enhance interpretation, mortality rates are converted to survival rates (risk-standardized survival rate = 100 - risk-standardized mortality rate), and morbidity rates are converted to "absence of morbidity" rates (risk-standardized absence of morbidity rate = 100 - risk-standardized mortality rate).
+Defining scores in this manner ensures that increasingly positive values reflect better performance, which is easier for consumers to interpret.

 (Please see the appendix for the formula used to calculate the overall composite score.)

 The method is equivalent to calculating a weighted average, with weights proportional to the inverse of the SD.
 In the most recent production of the STS AVR Composite Score based on data from July 2010 - June 2013, wtmort=0.79 and wtmorb = 0.21.